openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 Refer to `Memory Map <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/mmap.rst>`_ for peripheral domain address of the uDMA QSPI0 and uDMA QSPI1.

 **NOTE:** Several of the uDMA QSPI CSR are volatile, meaning that their read value may be changed by the hardware.
-For example, writting the *RX_SADDR* CSR will set the address of the receive buffer pointer.
+For example, writing the *RX_SADDR* CSR will set the address of the receive buffer pointer.
 As data is received, the hardware will update the value of the pointer to indicate the current address.
 As the name suggests, the value of non-volatile CSRs is not changed by the hardware.
-These CSRs retain the last value writen by software.
+These CSRs retain the last value written by software.

 A CSRs volatility is indicated by its "type".